ahmdigital/react-native-sheets-bottom/README.md

 <img style="margin-right:1em" src="./rn-swipeable-panel.png" width="150" height="150">

-<h1>React Native Swipeable Panel</h1>
+<h1>React Native Sheets Bottom</h1>

-**react-native-swipeable-panel** ise swipeable, easy to use bottom panel for your React Native projects.
+**react-native-sheets-bottom** ise swipeable, easy to use bottom panel for your React Native projects.
 You can extend panel by swiping up, make it small or close by swiping down with pan gestures.
 Feel free to redesign inside of the panel.

+NOTE: IT currentlt supports pattern the [modal-bottom-sheet](https://material.io/components/sheets-bottom/#modal-bottom-sheet).
+Roadmap is to support expand to full screen.

 [![npm version](https://img.shields.io/npm/v/react-native-swipeable-panel.svg)](https://www.npmjs.com/package/react-native-swipeable-panel)